CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Prepare-NetQ-Onprem.md

     {{< figure src="/images/netq/netq-24-appliance-dwnld-240.png" width="200" >}}

-7. Copy these two files to the */mnt/installables/* directory on the appliance.
+7. Copy these two files, *netq-bootstrap-2.4.0.tgz* and *NetQ-2.4.0.tgz*, to the */mnt/installables/* directory on the appliance.

 8. Run the following commands.